 High-Z / T-series

-The Flatbed CNC Router – advantages, opportunities, applications
+CNC Router – advantages, opportunities, applications

 In as many sectors as of the mostly metal- or wood-processing industry, the so-called CNC-Router is very popular.
 But what is it and what materials can be processed with these types of machines?
 And above all: How does such a machine work ?
 In the following all these questions are answered.

-To understand what exactly a CNC Router is, it would be important to know what the word CNC means.
+To understand what exactly a CNC Router is, it is important to know what the word CNC means.
 CNC is an abbreviation of the English description “computerized numerical control“, and refers to an electronic method for controlling machine tools.
 Consequently, a CNC Router Machine is nothing more than a machine tool, which is numerically driven with computer assistance to process a variety of materials, such as Metals, wood, granite and much more.

 A CNC router can mill complex shapes and fine contours in different materials by moving a high-quality tool through the clamped workpiece on a least three axis.
 The bridge itself is the X-axis and its back- and forward-movement symbolises the Y-axis.
 The up- and down-movement of the milling tool stands for the Z-axis.
 The bridge looks like a portal, and this is why a CNC router is also well-known as a portal milling machine.

-As already mentioned, CNC router machines are operated by a computer.
+As already mentioned, CNC routers are operated by a computer.
 The required controlling commands, the so-called G-code, are successively listed in a CNC program.
 Each G-code-command starts with the letter „G“ followed by an instruction of numbers an types telling the machine in which direction it is supposed to move the milling cutter through the material.
 The computer transfers the G-code-commands to the control unit which implements them into machine movements.

 Formerly the operator had to write the G-code by hand which required programming skills and was very time-consuming.
 Today there is no need to do this anymore.
 There are many CAD-CAM software solutions which turn the drawing directly into G-Code.